-Act of Heroism Ends Tragic Day at Naval StationDan Doyle
+Act of Heroism by MA2 Mark A. Mayo Saves Lives at Naval StationDan Doyle

 There is no easy way to start this story well.
 There never is.
-Early last week, a civilian who had transport worker’s credentials, drove a semi-truck onto Naval Station Norfolk, the largest Navy base in the country, with no known business for being there.
+In late March 2014, a civilian who had transport worker’s credentials, drove a semi-truck onto Naval Station Norfolk, the largest Navy base in the country, with no known business for being there.
 Tragically, we now know that his intentions were to do harm.
 When he had gotten onto the base, he ditched the truck and somehow made his way aboard the destroyer USS Mahan (DDG72).
 He approached the quarter deck where he disarmed a petty officer on duty there.
 That’s when things went bad.

 “He rushed to the aid of people he did not know, with cool courage and presence of mind… faced evil head on and protected his shipmates with no concern for his own safety.
 There can be no higher type of sailor — no better shipmate.”